 The popularity of probiotics is increasing every day like never before.
 New products contain probiotics daily, from drinks and foods to hygiene products and digestive medicines.

 But what is the best probiotic for gut health?
 To introduce beneficial microbes into your health routine, is it necessary to buy expensive, special supplements labeled as “probiotics”?

 Let’s break it down.

-All life has come from microbes, and all life on this planet needs microbes.
-Humans, as well as other animals, have something called a microbiome.
-This is the population of microbes that naturally lives on you and inside of you.
+All life has come from microbes, and all life on this planet relies on microbes to thrive.
+Humans, as well as other animals and even plants, have something called a microbiome.
+The microbiome is an ecosystem that contains microbes, the host environment, and everything the microbes produce.

 The human microbiome has a natural healthy balance, and many factors influence the composition of an individual’s microbiome.
-Everything from diet and exercise, to the soap you use, to how much time you spend enjoying the outdoors, influences what microbes are populating your body.
-Unfortunately, the makeup of your microbiome can easily be thrown off balance resulting in a not so healthy population of microbes.
-A bout of the stomach flu, the use of antibiotics, bathing with harsh soaps, eating processed food and not going outdoors enough can take a negative toll on the delicate microbial population you carry around.
-This is where probiotics come in handy.
+Everything from diet and exercise to the soap you use to how much time you spend enjoying the outdoors influences what microbes populate your body.

 What are Probiotics?